Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Simulation Results

 As is evident, $\tau_\Pow(s,\ell)$ very clearly describes the number of errors we can rely on correcting: the probability of failing appears to decay exponentially with $\tau_\Pow(s,\ell) - \errs$, as we might expect if extrapolating from the bound of \cref{prop:failure_prob_23}.
 In fact, the failure probability is so low that it is difficult to observe failing cases for randomly selected errors.

-The case having the highest failure rate is the very low-rate code $[22,3]_{\GF{23}}$.
-For such a low-rate code, $\tau_\Pow(s,\ell)$ is quite close to the minimum distance, and there is a significant probability that a random error will yield a received codeword which is closer to another received word.
+The case having the highest failure rate is the very low-rate code $[21,3]_{\GF{23}}$.
+For such a low-rate code, $\tau_\Pow(s,\ell)$ is quite close to the covering radius, and there is a significant probability that a random error will yield a received word which is closer to another codeword.
 In this case, Power decoding always fails.
 We performed another simulation for this code with $10^4$ random errors of weight exactly 14 and decoding using the Guruswami--Sudan list decoder.
-This simulation had a $1.23 \times 10^{-2}$ probability that another codeword was as close or closer to the sent codeword.
-Thus most of the Power decoding failures stem from this.
+This simulation gave a $16.1\%$ chance that another codeword was as close or closer to the sent codeword.
+Thus most of the $19.7\%$ failures of Power decoding stem from this.